johnlpage/UniBench/reporting/report.md

 * You still need indexes to support all read operations so that determines how many you need
-* You then need to size for that - having enough RAM for the index working set is crucial
+* You then need to size for those indexes - having enough RAM for the index working set is crucial
-*

 ## Standard vs Provisioned IOPS and Throughput